hansake/Z180_Computer/README.md

 # Z180_Computer
 ## Initial design of Z180 computer.
-Not tested yet.

 Includes a Z180 CPU which has a simple MMU extending the 64KB lagical address range to a physical address range of 1MB.
 Ths Z180 computer also includes 1MB of RAM memory and 256KB of EPROM memory.